Saurabhsharma0011/Uselessfinal/README.md

 This is a parody app.
 The UI may look silly – **because it is**.
 But under the hood, it's a legit dev playground.
 Use responsibly, and laugh a little. 😄

----

-Let me know if you want a PDF version or to turn this into a GitHub landing page (like a `README.md` preview site)!